Location Loop 1604 at Bandera Rd. (access road intersections)

 TRAFFIC FLOW FOR BANDERA RD.

-DISPLACED LEFT TURN INTERSECTION
+NEW DISPLACED LEFT TURN INTERSECTION

 TRAFFIC FLOW FOR BANDERA RD.